 I recently discovered an article about “the first real confrontation of Mormonism with science” during the Utah smallpox outbreak at the turn of the 19/20th century.

-99 95 theses to the door of the church, so Oct 31 is sometimes known as Reformation Day.
+One of my qualifying exams was in Reformation history.
+As the story goes, Oct 31 is the day Martin Luther nailed his 95 theses to the door of the church, so Oct 31 is sometimes known as Reformation Day.
 What many people don’t know is that a) this story doesn’t mean what people think it does and b) it might not even have happened.
-Continue reading “Reformation Readings for Reformation Day (Oct 31)”
+Continue reading “Happy Reformation Day!”